joost0252/DM-ML/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+The purpose of this project is to predit the difficult level of given specific French Texts.
+Difficulty level is defined in six classes of international langauge levels (A1 to C2).

-These are the models used to classify texts difficulty which are divided in 5 sections:
+These are the models used to classify texts difficulty in  this project.
+They are divided in 5 sections:
 * Logistic Regression
 * KNN
 * Decision Tree Classifier